awalkaday/online-book/MANUAL.md

 - Computer-aided activities undertaken during the Ethereum-focused hackhathon might be streamed online and/or publicly recorded.

-- As a solo artist and creative coder taking part in such a global software tournament for the first time, I may request the assistance of a non-human collaborator, an open-sourced AI agent (Llama or Mistral), during the 72-hours coding challenges.
+- As a solo artist and creative coder taking part in such a global blockchain event for the first time, I may request the assistance of a non-human collaborator, an open-sourced AI agent (Llama or Mistral), during the 72-hours coding challenges.